BlackSheepTech/laravel-dice-bear/README.md

     <a href="https://packagist.org/packages/black-sheep-tech/dice-bear"><img src="https://img.shields.io/github/stars/BlackSheepTech/dice-bear" alt="Stars"></a>
 </p>

-DiceBear is a PHP library for Laravel used to generate avatar using the DiceBear API (https://dicebear.com/).
+Laravel DiceBear is a PHP library for Laravel used to generate avatar using the DiceBear API (https://dicebear.com/).
 This package provides a simple, fluent interface for customizing avatar parameters and generating the corresponding URL.
 It also allows downloading and saving the avatars locally.
 Support for self-hosted DiceBear API is also available.

 ## Installation